mpaperno/LGKeys-TouchPortal-Plugin/README.md

 is enabled).
 On MacOS this also controls how often the folder is scanned for changes.

-* `Use LGS Script Integration`: If set to "true", LGKeys will use optional LGS integration which requires some extra setup (eee below).
-Only works on Windows with 64-bit Python.
+* `Use LGS Script Integration`: If set to "true", LGKeys will use optional LGS integration which requires some extra setup (see below).
+Only works on Windows.
 Default is "false"

 * `Report Button Presses`: Requires _LGS Script Integration_ to also be enabled.
 If "true" then LGKeys will send G key and mouse button press and release events to _Touch Portal_ as custom states.
 Can be used to activate TP actions with hardware keys, for example.
 Requires Windows with 64-bit Python and the optional integration as described below.
+Default is "false"

 The other settings on this page are read-only and only used internally to save plugin state between runs.
 They can be ignored.